M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/Event-Handlers/index.md

 }
 ```

-<p class="note">The event handler type is included in the attribute declaration.
-Other values can also be passed, such as the alias of the object type or class of object that this code should run for, if applicable.</p>
+The event handler type is included in the attribute declaration.
+Other values can also be passed, such as the alias of the object type or class of object that this code should run for, if applicable.
+{:.note}

 ## MFEventHandlerType